-If you've been appointed to deal with a person’s financial affairs on their behalf, you need to fill in the form below to become their appointee for housing benefit or council tax.
+If you've been appointed to deal with a person’s financial affairs on their behalf, you need to fill in the form below to become their appointee for Housing Benefit or Council Tax.

-How we pay your council tax support
+How we pay your Council Tax Support

-Any support you're awarded will be deducted from your council tax bill and we'll send you a new bill showing your new payment plan.
+Any support you're awarded will be deducted from your Council Tax bill and we'll send you a new bill showing your new payment plan.

 Your support will usually start on the Monday after we receive your application, or the day you told us you wanted to make a claim.
 In some instances, we can backdate your claim.

-Appeal against our decision
+Appealing against our decision

 If you think we’ve made a mistake with your claim, you can appeal against our decision using the form below.

-Sign up to My Bentax to view your council tax details online.
+Sign up to My Bentax to view your Council Tax details online.